swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 @WithShared(@shared: .init()) @Without var foo: Bool = false
 ```

 The composition chain will be resolved by nesting the inner wrapper into the outer wrapper type and initializing the shared property as needed.
-The same logic applies for the reversed order of application ( `@Without @WithShared var foo`).
+The same logic applies to the reversed order of application ( `@Without @WithShared var foo`).

 ```swift
 shared let foo$shared = Shared()